-7.9 SIGNALS
+7.87.9 SIGNALS

 - (a) RRS US Sailing Prescription Appendix U Sound-Signal Starting System shall be used. - (b) Individual Recall When, at a boat's starting signal, any part of her hull is on the course side of the starting line, or she must comply with RRS 30.1, the race committee shall promptly display flag X (or a designated flag or device).
-The flag shall be displayed until the hull of each such boat has been completely on the pre-start side of the starting line or one of its extensions, and until all such boats have complied with RRS 30.1 if it applies, but not later than two minutes after the starting signal, whichever is earlier.
-The Race Committee may also attempt to notify individual boats by hailing their sail or bow numbers.
-(Changes RRS 29.1 and U4) - (c) General Recalls The race committee may signal a general recall with multiple sounds and the hail of "general recall" and need not display the First Substitute.
+The flag shall be displayed until all such boats have sailed completely to the pre-start side of the starting line or one of its extensions and have complied with RRS 30.1 if it applies, but not later than two minutes after the starting signal, whichever is earlier.
+The Race Committee may also attempt to notify individual boats by hailing their sail or bow numbers (Changes RRS 29.1 and U4). - (c) General Recalls The race committee may signal a general recall with multiple sounds and the hail of "general recall" and need not display the First Substitute.
 Following a general recall, the warning for any subsequent start may be initiated at any time.
-(Changes RRS 29.2) After a General Recall, rule RRS 30.1( I Flag Rule) shall apply to that race.
+(Changes RRS 29.2) After a General Recall, rule RRS 30.1(1 Flag Rule) shall apply to that race.
+Flag I need not be displayed. the "Round the Ends Rule" provisions of RRS 30.1 shall apply.
 Flag I need not be displayed.
-(Changes RRS 30.1) - (d) Special Signals The Sailing Instructions shall designate any special signals and explain their meaning. - (e) Postponing a regatta When a regatta in progress is postponed to a later date, it shall be started anew, except for team races which shall be started at the point at which racing was halted.
+(This changes RRS 30.1.) - (d) Special Signals The Sailing Instructions shall designate any special signals and explain their meaning. - (e) Postponing a regatta When a regatta in progress is postponed to a later date, it shall be started anew, except for team races which shall be started at the point at which racing was halted.

-7.10 MARKS
+7.97.10 MARKS